 Can our urban environments become sentient participants in our daily lives? can these immersive spaces activate otherwise neglected voids?

 Fall 2015 Update: After an international design competition (drawing over 250 competitors) Future Cities Lab has been awarded the commission to design and build "Lightweave" in Washington DC's NOMA neighborhood.
 See the article on the Curbed DC website.
 On 13-14 July 2015 we presented the project to several community groups and stakeholders.
 On 17 Sept Jason presented the project to the U.S. Commission of Fine Arts, and subsequently received full approval from the commission on 24 Sept 2015.
-We are currently working with the NOMA Parks Foundation, Michael Vergason Landscape Architects, our contractor MC Dean, and other partners to complete the project by early 2017.
+We are currently working with the NOMA Parks Foundation, Michael Vergason Landscape Architects, our contractor MC Dean, and other partners to complete the project by fall 2017.

 Lightweave translates ambient sounds from the site into dynamic auroras of patterned light.
 Slowly changing lighting effects are activated by the noise and vibration of passing trains, cars and other sounds from the neighborhood.
 Lightweave animates the underpass with variable intensities of illumination and creates a meditative and interactive experience.